canonical/jaas-documentation/how-to/migrate_models.rst

 Once you have identified which models to migrate, we will begin the process of model migration.

-We will assume a model called ``my-model`` is currently hosted on a controller called ``prod-controller`` and moving to a new controller called ``workload-lxd`` (``workload-lxd`` should be connected to JIMM).
+We will assume a model called ``my-model`` is currently hosted on a controller called ``my-controller`` and moving to a new controller called ``workload-lxd`` (``workload-lxd`` should be connected to JIMM).

 .. code:: bash

-    juju switch prod-controller:my-model
+    juju switch my-controller:my-model
     juju migrate my-model workload-lxd
     juju status --watch 2s
     # Wait for model migration to complete.